 “What about James?
 We have to find him first!”

-“You mean you haven’t seen him?”
+“You mean you don't know where he is?”
 I blurted out, gaping.
 “He went off to look for you guys!”

 Immediately, four heads swivelled towards my direction, all with identical, curious gleams in their eyes.

 “Erm, I mean, that’s what he said...
-When I was talking to him.
-Earlier.”
+When I was talking to him earlier.”
 I looked down.
-Oh, how interesting, a floor.
+Oh interesting, a floor.
 “You know how we like to...talk.”